-Submissions for NOFF 2018 are now open!
+Film submissions for NOFF 2018 are now open!
+(Click here to submit screenplays for the Screenplay Competition.)
 We are seeking original, bold, and provocative films from storytellers who have something to say.
 We are particularly interested in considering work from those underrepresented in the film landscape: last year’s festival saw 54% of its slate from women and gender non-conforming directors and 45% of directors of color.

 New Orleans Film Festival is Oscar-qualifying in all three Academy-accredited categories: Narrative Short, Documentary Short, and Animated Short.

 Submission Dates & Deadlines: